|

 July 2012 entitled "George

 L Cobb: The Tuneful Yankee."
-For now,
+For now, I set out

-George Cobb (with section 5 below
+(with section 5 below containing a

 - George Linus Cobb was born August 31, 1886, in